Investigator, Howard Hughes Medical Institute Lab Website firstname.lastname@example.org(608) 263-1762

 Molecular mechanisms that underlie neuronal exocytosis

-This subgroup uses a wide variety of modern technologies to understand how proteins catalyze the fusion of lipid bilayers.
-We have developed a number of novel fusion assays, including the use of nanodiscs and planar lipid bilayer electrophysiology to study single recombinant fusion pores with µsecond time resolution.
+This subgroup uses a variety of technologies and approaches to understand how proteins catalyze the fusion of lipid bilayers.
+This includes a nanodisc-black lipid membrane electrophysiology system that allows us to study single recombinant fusion pores with µsecond time resolution.
 This work has led to new insights concerning the function of SNARE proteins, which form the core of the presynaptic fusion machine, and synaptotagmin (syt) 1, which we have shown – via chemical genetics and other approaches – operates as a Ca2+ sensor that triggers rapid synaptic vesicle exocytosis.
-We also use single molecule fluorescence, atomic force microscopy, and DNA nanostructures (to reconstitute fusion pores for cryo-EM), to address the structure and dynamics of fusion pores.
+We are currently adding-back numerous additional factors, with the goal of reconstituting fusion machines that operate on physiological time scales.
+We also study membrane fusion using proteolipsomes, including giant unilamellar vesicles that allow us to monitor membrane deformations via light microscopy.
+We also use single molecule fluorescence, atomic force microscopy, and DNA nanostructures/origami (to reconstitute fusion pores for cryo-electron microscopy and single particle analysis, among other applications), to address the structure and dynamics of the membrane fusion machinery.

 Areas of Expertise